johnayeni/react-payant/README.md

 ## Note

-This package should not yet be used on production or a large scale app because the tests have not been written.
+Tests have not yet been completed.

 ## Contributing